garrandall/popular-music-data/tracks/24k-magic-bruno-mars.md

 Might hurt ya'self
 Known to give the color red the blues

-Ooh shit, I'm a dangerous man with some money in my pocket (Keep up)
+Ohshit, I'm a dangerous man with some money in my pocket (Keep up)
 So many pretty girls around me and they waking up the rocket (Keep up)